Extreme Rules (2011): Main event matches

-In the last match of the pay-per-view The Miz defended the WWE Championship against John Cena and John Morrison in a steel cage triple threat match.
+In the last match of the pay-per-view, The Miz defended the WWE Championship against John Cena and John Morrison in a steel cage triple threat match.
 The match started with Morrison and Cena teaming up against The Miz.
 Cena executed a diving bulldog on the Miz from the top rope, while Morrison tried to escape the cage, only to be stopped by Cena.
 As Morrison made another attempt to escape, The Miz stopped him.
 Cena performed the Five Knuckle Shuffle on Morrison, but Miz delivered the Skull Crushing Finale to Cena.
 The Miz tried to climb the cage but was, again, teamed up on by Morrison and Cena as they performed a double suplex from the top of the cage on Miz.
 Morrison then tried a variation of the Flying Chuck using the cage wall instead of the ropes, aiming for Cena, but hit The Miz instead.
 Morrison executed a standing moonsault side slam on Cena, but was powerbombed into the steel cage wall by The Miz.
 Cena then applied the STF on The Miz as he tried exiting the ring by the door, but Morrison climbed the cage and shut the door, which hit The Miz.
 Cena then pushed Morrison who landed on the door on his groin.
 Back in the ring, The Miz executed a DDT on Cena, and executed a big boot.
 As Morrison tried to escape the cage, both Cena and The Miz tried to stop him, but Morrison performed the Starship Pain from the top of the cage.
 Later in the match, Morrison was about to escape the cage to win the WWE Championship, when R-Truth came to ringside and attacked Morrison.
 He then took Morrison back into the ring and began repeatedly attacking him, finally ending the assault with the What's Up.
-Truth went on to deliver a Truth Axe on Cena before climbing over the cage.
+R-Truth went on to deliver a Truth Axe on Cena before climbing over the cage.
 The match ended as Cena executed an Attitude Adjustment on The Miz from the top rope for the pinfall victory, winning his eighth WWE Championship.